hiimgabe/so_long/README.md

 # **so_long**

 ## **About**
 Project from Rank 02 of 42 Porto Common Core.
-It's about making your "own" 2D game.
+It's about making your "own" 2D game.<br>
 Grade : 125/100

 ## **Mandatory**